gillianroberts1/flask_project_tennis_club/README.md

 #### Extensions
  * Courts should have a maximum capacity (singles and doubles) and users can only be added whilst there are spaces remaining
  * the club could be able to give members premium or standard membership.
 Standard members can only be signed up for off peak courts.
+ * memberships should be able to be upgraded or downgraded.
  * The club could mark its members as acitive/deactivated.
 Deactivated members will not show in the create bookings.
  * add more details about member, address, dob, contact details, opt in marketing